Why Diversity is Valuable

 If you desire a campus with a relatively equal balance of males and females, this may be the school for you.

-At Baptist Bible College, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Baptist Bible College, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Baptist Bible College is equally balanced.

 This college is ranked at #308 in male to female diversity nationwide.
 The undergraduate population is comprised of 182 males and 166 females.